obdev/v-usb/usbdrv/Readme.txt

 USING AVR-USB FOR FREE
 ======================
-The AVR firmware driver is published under the GNU General Public License Version 2 (GPL2).
-See the file "License.txt" for details.
+The AVR firmware driver is published under the GNU General Public License Version 2 (GPL2) and the GNU General Public License Version 3 (GPL3).
+It is your choice whether you apply the terms of version 2 or version 3.

-If you decide for the free GPL2, we STRONGLY ENCOURAGE you to do the following things IN ADDITION to the obligations from the GPL2:
+If you decide for the free GPL2 or GPL3, we STRONGLY ENCOURAGE you to do the following things IN ADDITION to the obligations from the GPL:

 (1) Publish your entire project on a web site and drop us a note with the URL.
 Use the form at http://www.obdev.at/avrusb/feedback.html for your submission.